Skip to main content

-A new report indicates that schools and societal pressures are diverting girls and low-income students from pursuing creative subjects, labeling them as low-status and financially risky.
+Strategic angle: A new report highlights how schools and societal pressures discourage girls and low-income students from pursuing creative subjects.

 The report highlights systemic issues within educational frameworks that discourage students from engaging in creative disciplines.
 This trend is particularly pronounced among low-income students and girls.